-In this class 50% of your grade will be based on individual effort (40% for written assignments, both in-class (including occasional quizzes) and homework, and 10% for individual participation in your team (as assessed by instructor and TA observations, plus peer reviews)) and 50% of your grade will be based on the quality of your team's work (20% for your miniature spacecraft (designed, built (quality, on-time), tested, flown), 15% for written documentation (3.25 revisions), and 15% for 3 oral team presentations (conceptual, flight readiness, final)).
+In this class 50% of your grade will be based on individual effort (40% for written assignments which will include in-class activities (including occasional quizzes) and homework (including writing some essays), and 10% for individual participation in your team (as assessed by instructor and TA observations, plus peer reviews)) and 50% of your grade will be based on the quality of your team's work (20% for your miniature spacecraft (designed, built (quality, on-time delivery), tested, flown, data recovered), 15% for written documentation (3.25 revisions), and 15% for 3 oral team presentations (conceptual, flight readiness, final)).
 Point values for specific assignments will be announced as we go, but at the end of the semester all the points in each category will be weighted according to the percentages listed above.